donaldlopez82/Ecommerce/comicbuy/README.md

 13. Connect to MongoDB by adding a .env file
 14. Created schema and added products and Users to DB
-15. Installed JWT and bcryptjs to add tokens verification 16.Install Toastify for errors css and applied signin and signout with redirects
+15. Installed JWT and bcryptjs to add tokens verification
+16. Install Toastify for errors css and applied signin and signout with redirects